Mimail takes five chart places, but Sober-A hits hardest

 including attempting to steal the credit card information from

-becoming more determined to steal confidential information, which
+becoming more determined in their attempts to steal confidential

-Sophos analyzed and protected against 724 new viruses in
+Sophos analysed and protected against 724 new viruses in

 November.
 The total number it now protects against is 86,081.